HL7/fhir-project-mhealth/ig-data/input/pagecontent/03_use_cases.md

-Specific categories include both Simple and Enhanced Data Collection capabilities, the ability to include additional manual inputs from the user, specific kinds of measurements to be collected (e.g., weight, blood pressure, physical activity, et cetera)
+Specific categories include both Simple and Enhanced Data Collection capabilities, the ability to include additional manual inputs from the user, specific kinds of measurements to be collected (e.g., weight, blood pressure, physical activity, et cetera).

 **Preconditions**
 * The provider organization can select specific functional areas (categories) that are important